 You can apply to have your suspension revoked by:

 - writing a satisfactory explanation for your failure to pay; and / or

-You will also need to submit the online revocation of suspension form.
+You will also need to apply for revocation of suspension form via your MyVIT account.

 Your suspension may be revoked from the date we determine that your explanation is satisfactory, and confirmed receipt of fees.